 William E. Boeing Distinguished Lecture

-To express our gratitude to The Boeing Company for its generosity over the years and to honor the memory of its founder, Purdue University has established the William E. Boeing Distinguished Lecture Series, which is administered through the School of Aeronautics & Astronautics.
-Hosted annually, the first annual lecture took place on September 30, 1999.
-The lecture series features an internationally-known speaker from the aerospace or air transportation industry.
+To express our gratitude to The Boeing Company for its generosity over the years and to honor the memory of its founder, Purdue University has established the William E. Boeing Distinguished Lecture Series, which is administered through the School of Aeronautics and Astronautics.
+The first annual lecture was Sept.
+30, 1999.
+The lecture series features an internationally known speaker from the aerospace or air transportation industry.

-With the installation of the Boeing Mach 6 wind tunnel and the new Boeing and Intel Design/Build/Test Laboratory, Boeing continues to help our aeronautical students receive practical "hands-on" experience.
-They are such an important part of our students' academic program that it is hard to remember a time when they were not available for faculty and students to use.
+With the installation of the Boeing Mach 6 wind tunnel and the Boeing and Intel Design/Build/Test Laboratory, Boeing continues to help our aeronautical students receive practical "hands-on" experience.